gkalpak/ng-pr-merge/README.md

 1. Verify CLA signature.
 2. Fetch PR as local branch.
-3. Rebase and merge local branch into master.
+3. Rebase and merge local branch into target branch (e.g. `master`).
 4. Add `Closes #<PR>` to the commit message.
 5. Display the resulting changes (via `git diff` and `git log`).
 6. Run the CI-checks.